What is IT Lifecycle Management? And Why Should You Care?

 2. Optimum Allocation Of Resources

 Knowing the status of all your assets or resources is important for allocation.
 When you know the life expectancy of your asset and the current stage in which it is at present, the information will help you plan for the best course of action.
-It will assist you in making decisions like taking on more work or cutting it down, employing or purchasing additional resources, cutting down inventory to make more space etc.
+It will assist you in making decisions like taking on more work or cutting it down, employing or purchasing additional resources and cutting down inventory to make more space.

 3. Operational Security & Compliance